 Preheat oven to 375°F

-Grease baking pan with butter.
+Grease a 9x13-inch baking pan with butter.

 Spiralize zucchini into large bowl.
 Add the eggs, 2 tablespoons of the cheese, garlic powder, salt and cajun seasoning.
 Combine well.

 Pour zucchini mixture into prepared pan and spread evenly.